Please note that Cisco has published a document covering CUCM IM&P 11.5(SU2) and Push Notifications here.

-CUCM 11.5(1)SU2 released last week, and in addition to typical bug fixes it includes a major feature that all customers who use Jabber for iOS (iPad/iPhone) will care about come Apple iOS 11 in Fall 2017.
+CUCM 11.5(1)SU2 released last week, and in addition to typical bug fixes it includes a major feature that all customers who use Jabber for iOS (iPad/iPhone) are recommended to deploy before September 2017.

 The quick list of new features in CUCM 11.5(1)SU2 (release notes here):